 Let’s be honest, the biggest advantage of staying in a hostel is the ultra-affordable price.

 By staying in a dorm room you can find some of the cheapest accommodation prices out there.
-That said, even private rooms with ensuites are likely to run cheaper than a hotel room.
+Even private rooms with ensuites are likely to run cheaper than a hotel room.

 Most hostels also include a full kitchen as part of the communal area.
 Therefore, you can save even more money by cooking yourself while having the chance to meet like-minded people from all corners of the world.

-Plus, more often than not, hostels are located right in the centre of the action, meaning you’ll get to save on accommodation and transport costs.
+More often than not, hostels are located right in the centre of the action, meaning you’ll get to save on accommodation and transport costs.
 This will leave more money in the pot for activities, excursions or even just another round of cocktails.
-Now that’s what we call a win-win.
+Now that’s what I call a win-win.

 Cons of Staying in a Hostel

-While we’re big fans of hostels, we understand they won’t be everyone’s cup of tea.
+While hostels suit many, I understand they won’t be everyone’s cup of tea.

 It’s also important to consider that there’s a higher risk of theft in hostels simply due to the number of relative strangers living in close quarters.
 Although, this can be easily avoided by keeping any valuables near you at all times.